sneakysneak/docs/pages/installing-templates-api/oauth-authentication.md

     </tr>
     <tr>
         <th>targetOrigin</th>
-        <td>Either the origin of the other window for the javascript callback event to be dispatched or a URL to redirect the user to after the OAuth authentication is completed.<br/>Example: https://partner.cyclr.com/connectors</td>
+        <td>Either the origin of the other window for the JavaScript callback event to be dispatched or a URL to redirect the user to after the OAuth authentication is completed.<br/>Example: https://partner.cyclr.com/connectors</td>
     </tr>
     <tr>
         <th>callbackMessage</th>